An overview of contemporary health and medical fields

 Rehabilitation and physical therapy techniques

-Rehabilitation aims to restore function and improve quality of life after an injury or illness through targeted physical exercises and therapeutic modalities.
+Rehabilitation therapy restores motor function after injury through targeted physical exercises and therapeutic modalities.

 Management of chronic health conditions

-Chronic illness management involves ongoing care, monitoring, and patient education to control symptoms and prevent disease progression over the long term.
+Chronic disease management requires long-term monitoring and patient education to control symptoms and mitigate progression.

 The function of palliative care services